szabgab/perlmaven.com/sites/en/pages/introduction-to-regexes-in-perl.md

 There is, however, another aspect of difference: The level of integration of the regex language with the host language or host environment.

-When you program in some Unix <b>shell</b> and use sed, awk or grep to execute a regex, the regex is totally separated from the shell language.
+When you program in some Unix **shell** and use sed, awk or grep to execute a regex, the regex is totally separated from the shell language.
 It is an external tool.

 In language such as Python, Ruby, PHP, Java or C#, regexes are another class.
 You have a constructor and methods and some other syntactic overhead.